junxit/us-congress-bills-115/metadata.md

 - 2017-05-01 — Senate amendment agreed to: Amendment SA 209 agreed to in Senate by Unanimous Consent.
 - 2017-05-01 — Senate amendment proposed (on the floor): Amendment SA 209 proposed by Senator Cornyn for Senator Corker.(consideration: CR S2653; text: CR S2653)
 - 2017-05-01 — Senate amendment submitted
+- 2017-05-02 — Message on Senate action sent to the House.
+- 2017-05-02 — Received in the House.
+- 2017-05-02 — Referred to the House Committee on Foreign Affairs.